Exhibition with Ian Ingram, Driessens & Verstappen, Rihards Vitols and Jip van Leeuwenstein

 American artist/engineer Ian Ingram considers his robot as a possible intermediary in exploring the relation between human, animal and machine.
 In his recent work he tries to evoke communications between machine and animal through moving objects.
 These objects signal in ways that are meaningful to specific animals.
 In the Amstelpark Ingram will develop a new work for which he concentrates on the communication between two known inhabitants of the urban environment: the rat and the dove.
 Ingram will develop a robotic system that translates the ultrasonic vocalisations of brown rats and communicates this information to doves.
 Here he explores how technology can become a part of ecosystems in the mediated relation between species.

-During his two-week stay, Ian will be regularly present in the park developing his new robot and observing the interaction between the machine and other creatures.
+During his two-week stay from May 20 to June 3, Ian will be regularly present in the park developing his new robot and observing the interaction between the machine and other creatures while interacting with park visitors.
 Cameras will be set up, recording what the robot sees, of which the feed is projected in het Glazen Huis.
 These live video projections will be shown next to older robotic works of Ingram such as The Squirrel and the Nevermore-A-Matic robot.

 Ian participated early 2016 in a Machine Wilderness residence at Ars Bioarctica in Finland and presented his work during the Machine Wilderness contribution at the Digital Design Weekend in the Victoria & Albert Museum in London.